 I completed a Bachelor of Arts degree at the University of Buffalo, with double majors in Anthropology and Psychology.
 I then spent a few years teaching outdoor education, studying Spanish and the Behavioural Ecology of Primates in Costa Rica and Bolivia, and travelling.
 I then returned to conduct a Masters Degree at Michigan State University in the Fisheries and Wildlife Department.
 My thesis was on the ecology of a tick-borne bacteria and I completed dual concentrations in "Ecology, Evolutionary Biology and Behavior" and "Disease Ecology and Conservation Medicine".
-I have just finished my PhD at the University of South Australia; my thesis is entitled "The ecology and epidemiology of Ross River virus in South Australia".
-I am now working as a postdoctoral research associate in the Dynamics of Eco-evolutionary Patterns lab at the University of Tasmania and moonlight as a Science Writer at the University of Adelaide.
-My partner, Andrew Flies, and I co-founded Science in the Pub Adelaide in 2013 and we co-founded (in 2015) and still organize Science in the Pub Tasmania.
+I, 2016, I completed my PhD at the University of South Australia.; My thesis was entitled "The ecology and epidemiology of Ross River virus in South Australia".
+I am now working as a postdoctoral research fellow in the Dynamics of Eco-evolutionary Patterns lab at the University of Tasmania.
+My research is in the realm of Urban Health and examines how the urban environment impacts the health of city dwellers.
+My partner, Andrew Flies, and I co-founded Science in the Pub Adelaide in 2013 and Science in the Pub Tasmania in 2015.
+We organize Science in the Pub Tasmania events every month while a new team of coordinators contiues the Science in the Pub Adelaide monthly events.
 I love science.